 Micro Fiber Towel

 The best towel to travel with to Africa is an OGI MiBcrofiber Travel Sports Towel.
-It is small to easily fit in your safari backpack, dries quickly and also antibacterial.
+It is small to easily fit in your safari backpack, dries quickly, and is also antibacterial.

-I am sure you might be knowing this but I will say it again, carry your Sun Bum Original Moisturizing Sunscreen Lotion.
+I am sure you might be knowing this but I will say it again.
+Carry your Sun Bum Original Moisturizing Sunscreen Lotion.
 The weather and the sun are all fun and cool until your skin starts to react.
-And if you are traveling to countries like Egypt, a sunscreen is a must-have.
+And if you are traveling to countries like Egypt, sunscreen is a must-have.